-Council must undertake a criminal record and a financial status (bankruptcy) check of Audit, Risk and Improvement Committee chairpersons and independent members before their appointment.
+Council must undertake a criminal record and a financial status (bankruptcy) check of Audit, Risk and Improvement Committee Chairs and independent members before their appointment.

-The non-voting Councillor member on the Committee will be nominated by the governing body at an Ordinary meeting of Council.
+The Councillor members on the Committee will be nominated by the governing body at an Ordinary meeting of Council.